ome/bioformats/docs/sphinx/developers/wsi.rst

 :javadoc:`setSeries <loci/formats/IFormatReader.html#setSeries-int->` prior to retrieving pixel data.

 There are additional API methods that can be used to make pyramids easier to work with.
-These can be enabled by calling :javadoc:`setUnflattenedResolutions(true) <loci/formats/IFormatReader.html#setUnflattenedResolutions-boolean->` prior to :javadoc:`setId <loci/formats/IFormatReader#html#setId-java.lang.String->`.
+These can be enabled by calling :javadoc:`setFlattenedResolutions(true) <loci/formats/IFormatReader.html#setFlattenedResolutions-boolean->` prior to :javadoc:`setId <loci/formats/IFormatHandler.html#setId-java.lang.String->`.

 After ``setUnflattenedResolutions(true)``, each series represents an entire image pyramid and not just a single resolution.
 Calling ``setSeries(...)`` then skips over all other resolutions in the same pyramid, to either the next pyramid (if multiple pyramids are stored), or the thumbnail or barcode image (if present).
-To access the smaller resoultions in the pyramid, use the :javadoc:`getResolutionCount() <loci/formats/IFormatReader.html#getResolutionCount>` and :javadoc:`setResolution(int) <loci/formats/IFormatReader.html#setResolution-int->` methods.
+To access the smaller resoultions in the pyramid, use the :javadoc:`getResolutionCount() <loci/formats/IFormatReader.html#getResolutionCount-->` and :javadoc:`setResolution(int) <loci/formats/IFormatReader.html#setResolution-int->` methods.

 Most formats only store one pyramid per fileset, but some (e.g. :doc:`/formats/cellsens-vsi`)